 - 1. Any state entity requesting a new depository account or a new banking service shall apply to the Office of the State Treasurer (OST) with a description of the banking services requested. - 2.
-Prior to the beginning of each fiscal year, the OST will solicit fee schedules from each bank participating in the Statewide Banking Program.
+Prior to the beginning of each fiscal year, OST will solicit fee schedules from each bank participating in the State Bank Fee Program.
 Participating banks have three options; maintain their existing fee schedules from the prior year, submit amendments for only those fees which will change, or submit new fee schedules.
 OST will incorporate the fee schedules into an agreement with each bank.
 Bank fee schedules for the qualified banks will be in effect for the next fiscal year, but may be amended to achieve reductions in fees. - 3.
-OST shall prepare a proforma analysis for any state entity requesting a new bank account or new service or change in banks or banking services that compares the total service costs of each bank for the proposed service(s).
-The three banks with the lowest total cost, as indicated by the analysis, will be eligible to provide the desired services. - 4.
+OST shall prepare a proforma analysis for any state entity requesting a new bank account or new service or change in banks or banking services that compares the total service costs of each bank for the proposed service(s). - 4.
 On completion of the analysis, OST will forward the list of eligible banks and their associated costs to the state entity.
-The state entity will have the option of choosing a bank from the list of the three lowest priced service providers, or opting to participate in the streamlined banking program.
 All selections made by the state entity shall be reported back to OST with a request for approval of the State Depository Board. - 5.
-If the state entity believes that none of the eligible institutions can adequately provide the desired service, it may request an exception from the State Treasurer.
+If the state entity believes that the eligible institutions presented by OST cannot adequately provide the desired service, it may request an exception from the State Treasurer.
 To the extent that it would be in the best interest of the state, the State Treasurer may approve exceptions.
 However, the State Treasurer must report all exceptions to the board. - 6.
 OST is required to notify all state entities in writing upon board approval or denial of any new state depository or service relationship.
 OST will maintain a registry of all banking depository relationships. - 7.
 Requests for any expansion of banking services also should be submitted to OST and the State Depository Board for approval.
 At the discretion of the State Treasurer, any expansion of existing banking services that is likely to increase fees significantly should also be submitted to the State Depository Board for review.